department-of-veterans-affairs/vets-api/docs/setup/running_natively.md

 - `make guard` - Run the guard test server that reruns your tests after files are saved.
 Useful for TDD!

 ### Running tests in parallel
 - NOTE: Running specs in parallel requires that your development database exists, and is up to date.
-If necessary, you may need to run `bundle exec rake db:create` and `bundle exec rake db:migrate` before the following steps
+If necessary, you may need to run `bundle exec rake db:create` and `bundle exec rake db:migrate` before the following steps.
 - `RAILS_ENV=test bundle exec rake parallel:setup` - This prepares all of the test databases.
-It will create a test database for each processor on your computer
+It will create a test database for each processor on your computer.
-- `RAILS_ENV=test bundle exec rake parallel:spec` - This runs the entire test suite.
+- `RAILS_ENV=test NOCOVERAGE=true bundle exec rake parallel:spec` - This runs the entire test suite.
 Optionally, a folder path can be given as a parameter.
-Each file is assigned a processor, so it probably doesn't make sense to pass an individual file to run it in parallel
+Each file is assigned a processor, so it probably doesn't make sense to pass an individual file to run it in parallel.
+It is currently suggested to forgo the coverage testing by adding `NOCOVERAGE=true` flag (currently the coverage check will fail, even if the test suite passes).
+If you would like to check coverage for the test run, remove that flag.

 ### Running linters